TyberiusPrime/mbf-fastq-processor/README.md

 ```
 Arguments:
     min - minimum quality to keep (in whatever your score is encoded in)
-          either a char like 'A' or a number 0..128
+          either a char like 'A' or a number 0..128 (typical phred score is 33..75)
     target - which Read1|Read2|Index1|Index2 to modify
 ```